CRM (Basic): Import a Client List

 - 👋 We can help!
 If your CSV file ends up with multiple contacts per row and you don't know how to fix it, let us know.
 Our support team is happy to help: Follow these steps to get assistance.

 1. Create a spreadsheet

-Tip: When you name the columns, each column name (or header) stands for a different data property.
+Tip: When you name the columns, each column header name stands for a different data property.

-- Phone Number (column F)
+- Column F | Phone Number

 2. Fill in the rows of the spreadsheet with contact information